 With a population of more than one million inhabitants, the city faced a lot of social and demographic problems.
 At the end of the century, many public actions were done to improve the life in the big city.
 The subway started to be built in the decade of 1980 and the new international airport Nuno Kotamakuwa was inaugurated in the 1990's.
 Little by little the problems of the great metropolis were being solved.
 Currently Purikali is quite a cosmopolitan city with many hotels and restaurants with international standards.

-Touristic Attractions: Saint Gabriel cathedral; Fort Saint Edward; Royal Palace (Kèratun Weru); Parliament (Haimauman); National Theater; Casino, National Museum; Hubian Palace; Central Station; Wisnupuran Tower; Saint Francis Church; Bandanese Forum (folkloric dance show); Islamic Centre; Uninpèraing Mosque; Market Street; Gajawatu Mountain Tram; Aquarium; Northern Line Train (to Bandajaya); War Museum; Zoo; Art Museum; National Stadium; FICT Headquarter.
+Touristic Attractions: Saint Gabriel cathedral; Fort Saint Edward; Royal Palace (Kèratun Weru); Parliament (Haimauman); National Theater; Casino, National Museum; Hubian Palace; Central Station; Wisnupuran Tower; Saint Francis Church; Bandanese Forum (folkloric dance show); Islamic Centre; Uninpèraing Mosque; Market Street; Gajawatu Mountain Tram; Aquarium; Fast Train Terminal (to Bandajaya); War Museum; Zoo; Art Museum; National Stadium; FICT Headquarter.
 Shopping Centres: Sultandahen; Watera; Kuruwan; Raja Bazaar.

 click on the map to enlarge